-I opted against fixed wooden dividers, because I prefer the ability to easily change the configuation.
+I opted against fixed wooden dividers because I prefer the ability to easily change the configuration.
 Another drawback of fixed dividers is that the little spaces are difficult to clean.
 Besides, fixed wooden dividers were work.

 The main criteria for creating this drawer storage system were:

 - no building required or expensive drawer organizing systems